cesarmiquel/apple-2-dev/my-demos/bruno/readme.md

 ![Bruni - 62 bytes](imgs/bruni.gif)

 I also uploaded a YouTube video with all them running [here](https://www.youtube.com/watch?v=zJpT-gt-ZO4).
 Here's the source for the 62 byte version.
-You can see all the project on my Apple II development Github project [[GitHub]](https://github.com/cesarmiquel/apple-2-dev/tree/master/my-demos/bruno)

-# Readme

-## Testing:
+## Notes for me:

 - In Mame: